vaadewoyin/Bank-term-deposit-subscription-prediction/README.md

 | Recall (Positive class)     | 0.7284  |
 | F-score (Positive class)    | 0.6027  |

+the final recall value of the positive class is approximately 73%.

 The confusion matrix is given below: